Private API

 get_set_hash(set::Settings; fields)

-Calculates a SHA1 hash for a subset of fields in the Settings object.
-This is used to check if a cached model is still valid.
+Calculates a SHA1 hash for structural fields in the Settings object.
+This is used to check if a cached compiled model is still valid.

 source